NewHuaCN123/mikeplus-pipe-sizing/README.md

 ## Demonstration model

-The release inlcudes a demonstration model with the initial result, before running the script.
+The release package inlcudes a demonstration model with the initial result, before running the script.

 ## Preparing MIKE+